 A serum BUN to creatinine ratio ≥20:1 supports a diagnosis of prerenal azotemia, but other causes of elevated BUN must be ruled out (such as drug-induced elevations or GI bleeding).

-A fractional excretion of sodium (FENa) of <1% supports prerenal azotemia but may also be seen in glomerulonephritis, hepatorenal syndrome, and some cases of obstruction and even ATN, as long as tubular function remains intact.
-The FENa is calculated as follows: (urine sodium x serum creatinine)/(serum sodium x urine creatinine) x 100%. [ Fractional Excretion of Sodium ]
+A fractional excretion of sodium (FENa) of <1% supports prerenal azotemia but may also be seen in glomerulonephritis, hepatorenal syndrome (typically <0.2%), and some cases of obstruction and even ATN, as long as tubular function remains intact.
+The FENa is calculated as follows: (urine sodium x serum creatinine)/(serum sodium x urine creatinine) x 100%.

 A fluid challenge may be administered with crystalloid or colloid (but not hydroxyethyl starch solutions), and is both diagnostic and therapeutic for suspected prerenal azotemia if renal function improves rapidly.

 High urine osmolality (or an elevated urine specific gravity), seen in prerenal azotemia, suggests maintenance of normal tubular function and response to antidiuretic hormone in cases of hypovolemia.
-Urine sodium concentration of <20 mEq/L suggests avid sodium retention and would be seen in renal hypoperfusion/prerenal azotemia.
+Urine sodium concentration of <20 mEq/L suggests avid sodium retention and is typical of renal hypoperfusion/prerenal azotemia.
 High urinary sodium is often seen in ATN, but is not exclusive to the diagnosis.
 Urine osmolality may be very high as the result of radiocontrast dyes and mannitol.

 If there is no identified cause of AKI, a renal ultrasound is ordered at onset of workup to assist in evaluation of obstructive causes as well as in the evaluation of renal architecture and size.
 It is also useful for diagnosis of underlying chronic kidney disease.